vic-torr/machines-monitor/README.md

 # 4)

-A password validator was implemented finding all the characters which matches the pattern corresponding to input requirements.
-After filter characters, join all of them, and check if it matches with the specified length.
-The source code and unit tests are at pass validator directory.
+A password validator was implemented to find all the characters which match the pattern corresponding to input requirements.
+After filter characters, join all of them and check if it matches with the specified length.
+The source code and unit tests are at the pass validator directory.

 /pass_validator/pass_validator.py:
 ```